mkaskiris/UtPod/README.md

 Done in C++11

-Type make to create a UtPod.exe
+Type make to create a UtPod.exe\n
 Type ./UtPod to run programm